-In the case that it becomes necessary to evaluate exposures and doses to lower-energy neutrons at Area IV of SSFL, it would be possible to evaluate the neutron-to-photon ratio to account for and assign a neutron dose (considering that it was the AI practice at Area IV of the SSFL to assign beta/photon personnel dosimeters to all workers entering a radiologically controlled area; therefore, any significant photon radiation dose would have also been measured in tandem with the neutron dose).
+In the case that it becomes necessary to evaluate exposures to, and doses from, lower-energy neutrons at Area IV of SSFL, it would be possible to evaluate the neutron-to-photon ratio to account for and assign a neutron dose (considering that it was the AI practice at Area IV of the SSFL to assign beta/photon personnel dosimeters to all workers entering a radiologically controlled area; therefore, any significant photon radiation dose would have also been measured in tandem with the neutron dose).
 NIOSH also has access to area monitoring data that could be used to supplement and verify any neutron-to-photon ratios, as necessary.

-Because NTA dosimeter results are available for all applicable members of the proposed SSFL-Area IV worker class evaluated in this report, and NIOSH has knowledge of the associated source terms that result in appreciable neutron exposures, NIOSH has concluded that sufficient information exists to permit bounding the neutron exposures for the proposed class.
+Because NTA dosimeter results are available for all applicable members (radiation workers who worked in areas where neutron exposures were expected) of the SSFL-Area IV worker class evaluated in this report, and NIOSH has knowledge of the associated source terms that result in appreciable neutron exposures, NIOSH has concluded that sufficient information exists to permit bounding the neutron exposures for the evaluated class.